Bright future for pre-apprenticeship graduates

 Hosted out to employer GDM Electrics Pty Ltd while undertaking a four-year Certificate III in Electrotechnology apprenticeship, saw Mitchell gain valuable on-the-job experience, mainly in wiring and fitting of new homes.

 Mitchell was praised at Friday’s event as a very dedicated and committed apprentice who is always willing to listen to his peers and put into action the knowledge and skills he has gained.
-Mitchell will stay on with GDM Electrics now he has completed his apprenticeship, which is testament to how highly he is regarded by his employer.
+Mitchell will stay on with GDM Electrics now he has completed his apprenticeship, which is a testament to how highly he is regarded by his employer.

 MEGT Pre-Apprenticeship Students